Russian plane with coronavirus medical gear lands in U.S. after Trump-Putin call

 Russia sent the United States medical equipment on Wednesday to help fight the coronavirus pandemic, a public relations coup for Russian President Vladimir Putin after he discussed the crisis with U.S. President Donald Trump.
 Trump, struggling to fill shortages of ventilators and personal protective equipment, accepted Putin's offer in a phone call on Monday.
 A Russian military transport plane left an airfield outside Moscow and arrived at New York's John F. Kennedy airport in late afternoon on Wednesday.

-Emergency aid to Washington was a striking development.
 Usually, the United States donates supplies to embattled countries rather than accepting them.
-The origin of the gift was bound to revive criticism from Democrats that Trump has been too cozy with the Russian leader.
+The origin of the delivery, which Moscow called aid, was bound to revive criticism from Democrats that Trump has been too cozy with the Russian leader.
 "Trump gratefully accepted this humanitarian aid," Kremlin spokesman Dmitry Peskov was cited as saying by the Interfax news agency on Tuesday.
 Trump himself spoke enthusiastically about the Russian help after his call with Putin.

-A U.S. official in Washington confirmed the shipment was a direct result of Trump's phone conversation with Putin.
-The official said it carried 60 tons of ventilators, masks, respirators and other items.
-The official said the equipment would be carefully examined to make sure it comports with the quality requirements of the U.S. Food and Drug Administration.
+The State Department said that following the call between the two leaders, the United States "has agreed to purchase" needed medical supplies, including ventilators and personal protection equipment, from Russia and that they were handed over to the Federal Emergency Management Agency on Wednesday in New York City.
+"We are a generous and reliable contributor to crisis response and humanitarian action across the world, but we cannot do it alone," State Department spokeswoman Morgan Ortagus said.

+"Both countries have provided humanitarian assistance to each other in times of crisis in the past and will no doubt do so again in the future," she added.
+"This is a time to work together to overcome a common enemy that threatens the lives of all of us."
+A U.S. official in Washington said the shipment carried 60 tons of ventilators, masks, respirators and other items.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)